Welcome to the AI-Econ Lab!

 At the AI-Econ Lab, we are interested in how rapid advances in artificial intelligence (AI) reshape the nature of work and especially for white collar workers and in services.

 We are an international and multidisciplinary research team, with participants from eight countries and four disciplines (economics, computer science, management, statistics).
+We combine tools from these disciplines and granular data to deliver excellent research insights on how to make firms and workers thrive in the presence of artificial intelligence.
 We also cooperate with relevant organisations, e.g., white collar worker and business organisations.

 The AI-Econ Lab was initiated in 2019, established in 2020, and is led by associate professor Magnus Lodefalk and in cooperation with professor Hildegunn Kyvik-Nordås.
 The AI-Econ Lab is located at Örebro University, which is a hub for AI development in Sweden.
 The AI-Econ Lab also has two partner institutions, the Ratio Institute and Entrepreneurship Forum.